SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-***Current status**: This string has undergone development to improve the phrases and structure, and is awaiting review.
-It is now substantially changed from the original version it was based on (v2019.11).*
+***Current status**: This string has undergone development to improve the phrases and structure, and is awaiting a review of these changes.
+It is substantially changed from the original version it was based on (v2019.11).*

 **Contents**